 US Naval Historical Center

-LST-662 80k LST-662 Ship's Sponsor, Miss Louise Leahy, poses with the christening bottle during launching ceremonies at the American Bridge Company shipyard, Ambridge, PA., 5 April 1944.
+LST-662 80k USS LST-662 Ship's Sponsor, Miss Louise Leahy, poses with the christening bottle during launching ceremonies at the American Bridge Company shipyard, Ambridge, PA., 5 April 1944.
 LST-662's port bow is directly behind her.

 National Archives photo # 19-N-66469, a US Navy photo from the Bureau of Ships collection now in the collections of the US National Archives.